sfepy/sfepy/doc/index.rst

    Applications
    ------------

-   Here we list some of the applications SfePy is developed for.
+   Here we list some of the applications SfePy is/was developed for.

    - homogenization of porous media - parallel flows in a deformable porous medium